Solvability of the two-dimensional stationary incompressible inhomogeneous Navier-Stokes equations with variable viscosity coefficient: Main results

-It has been studied extensively in the literature, whenever the underlying domain is a connected bounded domain $\Omega$ , or a multi-connected domain $\cup_{i=1}^n\Omega_i$, or the exterior of a multi-connected set $U=(\cup_{i=1}^n\Omega_i)^C$, or the whole plane $\R^2$, see the celebrated books \cite{Galdi, Ladyzhenskaya}.
-J. Leray \cite{Leray} showed the existence of weak solutions $u\in H^1(\Omega)$ on a connected bounded domain $\Omega$ under the zero flux condition \eqref{u0}.
-This solvability result can be generalized straightforward to a multi-connected domain case $\cup_{i=1}^n\Omega_i$, if we assume no flux through the boundary of each connected component
+\textcite{Leray} showed the existence of weak solutions $u\in (H^1(\Omega))^2$ on a simply connected bounded domain $\Omega$ under the zero flux condition \eqref{u0}.
+This solvability result can be generalized straightforward to a multi-connected domain case $\cup_{i=1}^n\Omega_i$, if we assume furthermore no flux through the boundary of each connected component

 If we assume only the smallness of the fluxes $\mathcal F_i$ or assume some further symmetric properties, the solvability of the system \eqref{CNS} was also obtained, cf. \cite{Galdi4}.
-On a multi-connected domain with only the zero \emph{total flux} condition \eqref{u0}, the solvability was shown by M. Korobkov, K. Pileckas and R. Russo in \cite{Korobkov}.
-J. Leray in \cite{Leray} studied the system \eqref{CNS} also on an exterior domain of a multi-connected set $U=(\cup_{i=1}^n\Omega_i)^C$ under the boundary condition \eqref{ui}, and obtained the weak solutions $u\in \dot{H}^1(U)$ by constructing a sequence of weak solutions on the bounded domains which converge to $U$.
-If the fluxes $\cF_i$ are small, the solvability of \eqref{CNS} on $U$ was established by R. Finn in \cite{Finn}.
-Concerning the whole plane $\R^2$ case, J. Guillod and P. Wittwer \cite{Guillod} showed that for any given vector $d\in\R^2$ and a bounded positive measure set $D\subset \R^2$, there exist solutions $u\in\dot{H}^1(\R^2)$ satisfying the prescribed mean value on $D$: $d=\frac{1}{\hbox{meas}(D)}\int_D u\in \R^2$.
+On a multi-connected domain with only the zero \emph{total flux} condition \eqref{u0}, the solvability was shown by \textcite{Korobkov}. \textcite{Leray} studied the system \eqref{CNS} also on the exterior domain of a multi-connected set $U=(\cup_{i=1}^n\Omega_i)^C$ under the boundary condition \eqref{ui}, and obtained the weak solutions $u\in (\dot{H}^1(U))^2$ by constructing a sequence of weak solutions on the bounded domains which converge to $U$.
+If the fluxes $\cF_i$ are small, the solvability of \eqref{CNS} on $U$ was established by \textcite{Finn}.
+Concerning the whole plane $\R^2$ case, \textcite{Guillod} showed that for any given vector $d\in\R^2$ and a bounded positive measure set $D\subset \R^2$, there exist solutions $u\in (\dot{H}^1(\R^2))^2$ satisfying the prescribed mean value on $D$: $d=\frac{1}{\hbox{meas}(D)}\int_D u\in \R^2$.
 However, the existence of decaying solutions, as well as the uniqueness and the asymptotic behaviour of the solutions on the unbounded domains are still open, see e.g. \cite{Guillod2,Guillod4,Russo} for further related discussions.
-We also mention that J. Leray in \cite{Leray} studied also \eqref{CNS} in dimension three, as well as the \emph{evolutionary} classical Navier-Stokes equations (i.e. \eqref{NS} with $\rho=1$ and $\mu=\nu$, see also the celebrated books \cite{ConstantinFoias, Temam}).
+We also mention that \textcite{Leray} studied also \eqref{CNS} in dimension three, as well as the \emph{evolutionary} classical Navier-Stokes equations (i.e. \eqref{NS} with $\rho=1$ and $\mu=\nu$, see also the celebrated books \cite{ConstantinFoias, Temam}).

 The stationary inhomogeneous incompressible flow with \emph{constant} viscosity coefficient is described by

 On a simply connected domain in dimension two, by using the incompressibility condition $\di u=0$ and the zero flux condition \eqref{u0}, the velocity vector field $u$ can be written as